BastianGanze/weebsync/README.md

 #### WEEB_SYNC_SERVER_HTTP_PORT
 default value is `42380`
 Determines on what port the application will run.

-It will always host on `0.0.0.0` for now.
+#### WEEB_SYNC_SERVER_HOST
+default value is `0.0.0.0`
+Determines on what host the application will bind to.

 # Rename regex feature
 In the sync maps you can setup a filename regex and a rename template.